 Directions: Place 1 sugar cube in a champagne flute or cocktail glass; sprinkle with 6 dashes of bitters.
 Add 1/2 oz. brandy; top with 1/2 cup chilled champagne.
 If desired, top with rosemary and cranberries.
 Yield: 1 serving.

 Hailing from the busy streets of New Orleans, the Sazerac cocktail is ideal for whiskey lovers.

 Directions: Rinse out a glass using absinthe.
-In a separate glass, stir 1 sugar cube, 2 dashes Angostura bitters and 3 dashes Peychaud’s bitters.
+In a separate glass, stir 1 sugar cube, 2 dashes of Angostura bitters and 3 dashes of Peychaud’s bitters.
 Pour in 2 oz. rye whiskey, then fill the glass with ice.
 Stir the mixture, then strain into the rinsed out, prepared glass.
 Place the lemon peel over the top of the drink, and discard once oils have been extracted.
 Yield: 1 serving.

 One thing is for sure: The Vesper is not for the faint of heart.
 The simple cocktail is created using three types of liquor, making the drink a very potent one.

 Directions: Stir 1 oz. vodka, 3 oz. gin and 1/2 oz.
 Lillet Blanc in a glass filled with ice.
 Strain, then pour into a chilled glass.
 Rub lemon peel along the rim of the glass, and drop it in.
 Yield: 1 serving.